gevincen/Bible_Studies/Most_Holy_Faith_Part_1.md

 1 Corinthians 12:9 KJV
 To another faith by the same Spirit; to another the gifts of healing by the same Spirit;

-2 corr 4:9 -- Spirit of faith
+2 corr 4:9,14 -- Spirit of faith
 2 Corinthians 4:13 KJV
 We having the same spirit of faith, according as it is written, I believed, and therefore have I spoken; we also believe, and therefore speak;

-1 Peter 1:1
+III
 2 Peter 1:1 KJV
 Simon Peter, a servant and an apostle of Jesus Christ, to them that have obtained like precious faith with us through the righteousness of God and our Saviour Jesus Christ:
+Faith of the elect

 Tit 1:1
 Titus 1:1 KJV
 Paul, a servant of God, and an apostle of Jesus Christ, according to the faith of God's elect, and the acknowledging of the truth which is after godliness;

-Most holy faith
+Most Holy Faith
 Faith of the Son of God

-We think we are alright in faith.
+where we are today?
+We think we are alright in faith/spiritual life.
-Servants shining well -- you think they are settled, suddenly you hear they are no more.
+Servants shining well/like stars -- you think they are settled, suddenly you hear they are no more.
+Why?

-During Pr Paul's period 3 were there, 40 days fasting, Lord gave preaching gift, they couldn't stand in the faith, so high they failed.
-Failure doesn't come one day, day by day hour by hour Sister talking with her for 45 min
+During Pr Paul's period 3 were there, 40 days fasting, gift of preaching well, Lord gave preaching gift, like angel came down and preached, they couldn't stand in the faith, so high they failed.
+Failure doesn't come one day, day by day hour by hour
-Hope I can manage myself
+Sister talking with her for 45 min, Pasror was watching him, you are experienced/talented/educated person, he said I can manage myself.

-Satan's main target is faith
+Satan's main target is your faith
 Eph 6:16
 Ephesians 6:16 KJV
 Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.

-By the shield of faith you can withstand
+By the shield of faith you can withstand if shield broken no one can stand there are many reasons but 2 here.
 (1) Sin enters this faith is difficult
 After you obeyed the baptism then sin entered then no faith Very watchful of sin
-(2) Human reasoning/wisdom will destroy your faith
+(2) when you exercise Human Reasonings/wisdom will destroy your faith

 Ex 25:40
 Exodus 25:40 KJV